 -Spray paint (optional)

 Begin by cutting down your copper wire into three equal pieces.
-For the small yellow planter I cut my pieces into 18″ lengths, and for the blue planter I cut them into 26″ lengths.
+For the small yellow planter I cut my pieces into 18″ lengths.
+For the blue planter, I cut them into 26″ lengths.
 Then bend the copper wire around a jar or tube to create an even bend.
 The wire bends fairly easily, but is still stiff and holds its shape.